 If you discovered that you are not ovulating regularly, or if your cycles are very long and you ovulate late, you can try to induce ovulation naturally with Soy isoflavones supplements.
 Soy Isoflavones can work as a natural alternative to Clomid.
-They are phytoestrogens and you can buy them here online for around £16.99 for 90 capsules.
+They are phytoestrogens and you can buy them from Amazon here .
 They are thought to act in a similar way to clomid by weakly attaching to estrogen receptors in the brain.

 Although there is no actual scientific data on the use of soy isoflavones to induce ovulation, there are lots of woman on trying to conceive forums that have tried them and it helped them to ovulate earlier.
 I was really interested to see if they would induce my ovulation earlier so I gave them a go.

 I am not giving medical advice here and you should do your own research.
-You should also consult your GP if you are on any other medication before trying them.
+You should also consult your GP if you are on any other medication before trying them and stop taking them immediately if you experience any side effects.
 As they are a natural supplement used during the menopause or for symptoms of PMS (Premenstrual syndrome), I thought they would probably not do me any harm.